dolfin-adjoint/pyadjoint/docs/source/about/index.rst

 News
 ====
+**31.12.2017**: dolfin-adjoint 2017.2 released (compatible with FEniCS 2017.2).
+                **Important**: This release is of a full re-write of dolfin-adjoint based on `pyadjoint`_.
+                A release of the previous code-based that supports FEniCS 2017.2 is still available `here`_, but will be deprecated from FEniCS 2018.1.
+                The new code-base is superior in some features (e.g. full Hessian support, flexible objective functional definitions, and Dirichlet BC control), but is also lacking features that were supported in the previous code-base, `see here`_.

 **31.05.2017**: dolfin-adjoint 2017.1 released (compatible with FEniCS 2017.1) `ChangeLog`_.

 **21.02.2017**: dolfin-adjoint 2016.2 is now available as Conda package.